BitcoinSchema/1sat-ordinals/fungible-tokens/shrug.md

 ## Operations

-There is no operation field.
-What an output means follows from which fields it carries:
+The two prefix fields say everything about what an output does:

 | Token id | Amount | Meaning |
 |---|---|---|